JGCRI/CEDS/README.md

 * Emissions by country, fuel and sector, archived [here](http://doi.org/10.5281/zenodo.12803197).

 We encourage comments on this data.
 The best way to comment on the data is through the [CEDS Issues](https://github.com/JGCRI/CEDS/issues) page.

-_Gridded data corresponding to this release will be released shortly._

 _A journal paper describing this dataset is in preparation.
 A notice will be updated here and sent to the CEDS listserv when this is available._